 The natural bush setting of this land attracted much interest - even from people in other countries who had not even seen the land!
 Many lots were purchased sight unseen.
-Some lots were totally unsuitable for building being steep, rocky and with creeks running through them.
+Some lots were steep, rocky and with creeks running through, making them unsuitable for building.

-Mrs Thorton, proprietor of Clevedon guest house around the time the land was selling, recalled many a time owners of lots in the New Mystic Lake Estate would call into the guest house for a cup of tea in a distressed state after viewing their property for the first time.
+Mrs Thorton, proprietor of Clevedon guest house around the time land was selling, recalled many a time owners of lots in the New Mystic Lake Estate would call into the guest house for a cup of tea in a distressed state after viewing their property for the first time.